(Dianthus Barbatus 'Holborn Glory')

 (Eschscholzia californica ‘Orange’)

-Orange California Poppy is a native cool weather short-lived perennial flower that can be commonly found growing in open areas, hillsides, and along roads throughout the western United States.
-At maturity, this plant reaches the height of 12-16” and features bluish green fern-like leaves and 3” 4 petal cup-shaped golden-orange flowers.
-This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self sows, and is great as a cut flower!
+Orange California Poppy is a native cool-weather short-lived perennial flower that grows in open areas, hillsides, and along roads throughout the western United States.
+At full maturity, this plant can grow up to 12-16 inches in height.
+It is characterized by its bluish-green fern-like leaves and cup-shaped, 4-petaled golden-orange flowers that measure about 3 inches in diameter.
+This plant attracts bees and butterflies, is resistant to deer, tolerates drought, is both edible and medicinal, self-sows, and is used as a cut flower!

 (Eschscholzia californica ‘Purple Gleam’)